Carpk/coding-challenges/README.md

 `ruby battleship.rb`

+### Ruby ToDo

+This project was interesting, data get loaded from csv file and manipulated from the CL.
+I took it a bit further, wanting to symolize the passed arguments I found the `send` command.

+`ruby todo.rb`(followed by the command you would like to use)

 ### Sudoku

 Command line solver that imports filed from 'unsolved' file and creates solutions for them.
 Orginally done in a group project, I couldnt sway the group to create a solution the way I envisioned, so this was my own solution.
 I feel its not too far away from a recursive formula.